Partial Submissions

 Step 4: Export & Analyze

-Export the partial submission to your storage as an Excel sheet and analyze the data to find drop-off points and areas to improve.
+Export partial submissions to Excel or your storage and analyze the data to find drop-off points and areas to improve.

 a screenshot of formester's partial submission